CodeFrite/test-automation-engineer-interview/readme.md

 Here is the list of the deliverables for this sprint:

-- `Postman Project`: All the operations for the 3 endpoints to play with the API and understand its behavior
 - `Auth feature and Step Definitions`: Contains the test scenarios for the Auth `login` operations as well as the quick steps to authenticate the user and store the token in the `Test Context`
 - `Room feature and Step Definitons`: Contains the two quick steps scenarios to create a room and delete it (and the associated key in the `Test Context`)
 - `Booking feature and Step Definitions`: Scenarios for the Booking operations, positive/negative, in isolation/integration, with valid/invalid data, boundary values, incorrect types, incomplete parameter list, incorrect parameter location, incorrect HTTP method